jimmy7412/SiteGatsby/src/components/resumeComponents/skillsMarkdown/javascript.md

 skill_strength: 3
 ---

-I've used Javascript primarily in a web development environment, with some scripting on the side.
+I've used vanilla Javascript primarily in a web development environment, with some scripting on the side.